Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

 In the Build stage, the goal is to validate the ADF Code, retrieve the files from the ‘develop’ branch of the git repository and automatically generate the ARM templates for the Deployment stage.

-The Build stage consists of 5 steps-
+The Build stage consists of 5 steps

 1)Declare a stage “Build_And_Publish_ADF_Artifacts” which will contain the Build steps.